-- share capital is comprised of 160,278,975 ordinary shares of 5.2 pence each; - share premium represents the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of share issue; - other reserves arising from the issue and redemption of B shares in 2013; - investment in own shares is the Group's shares held by the EBT that are held in trust for the benefit of employees; - share-based payment reserve is the amount charged to the Consolidated Statement of Comprehensive Income in respect of shares already granted or options outstanding relative to the vesting date or option exercise date; - the reverse acquisition reserve is the difference between the value of the assets acquired and the consideration paid by way of a share for share exchange on 5 January 2007; - accumulated losses is the cumulative loss retained by the Group; and - currency translation reserve represents the differences arising from the currency translation of the net assets in subsidiaries.
+- share capital is comprised of 7,285,408 ordinary shares of 3.0206 pence each; - share premium represents the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of share issue, following the capital reorganisation in May 2019 the value of share premium at 31 December 2019 is €nil; - . other reserves arising from the issue and redemption of B shares in 2013, following the capital reorganisation in May 2019 the value of other reserves at 31 December 2019 is €nil; - investment in own shares is the Group's shares held by the EBT that are held in trust for the benefit of employees; - share-based payment reserve is the amount charged to the Consolidated Statement of Comprehensive Income in respect of shares already granted or options outstanding relative to the vesting date or option exercise date; - the reverse acquisition reserve is the difference between the value of the assets acquired and the consideration paid by way of a share for share exchange on 5 January 2007; - · accumulated losses is the cumulative loss retained by the Group; and - currency translation reserve represents the differences arising from the currency translation of the net assets in subsidiaries.